huimiu/team-central-dashboard/README.md

 ### Step 1: Create a dashboard class

-Create a file with the extension `.tsx` for your dashboard in the `src/views/dashboards` directory.
-For example, `YourDashboard.tsx`.
-Then, create a class that extends the [BaseDashboard] class.
+Create a file with the extension `.tsx` for your dashboard in the `src/views/dashboards` directory, for example, `YourDashboard.tsx`.
+Then, define a class that inherits the `BaseDashboard` class from [@microsoft/teamsfx-react](https://www.npmjs.com/package/@microsoft/teamsfx-react/v/3.0.1-alpha.ru6q1vrv0.0).

 ```tsx
 export default class YourDashboard extends BaseDashboard<any, any> {}